giry-dev/mangrove-docs/docs/developers/strat-lib/guides/howtoGasreq.md

 ### MangroveOrder

+Here, we will calculate the optimum `gasreq` to use [MangroveOrder](../technical-references/code/strats/src/strategies/MangroveOrder.md), a Forwarder logic with a [simple router](../technical-references/router.md):

 * MangroveOrder's most expensive case is `148451` (more details [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/MgvOrder.gasreq.t.sol#L18))
 * SimpleRouter is hardcoded to `70000` gas (see contract [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/src/strategies/routers/SimpleRouter.sol#L4))
-    * Hence `gasreq` for MangroveOrder should be `148451 - 70000 = 78451` (see the note [above](#result) regarding gas usage from routers)
+    * `gasreq` for MangroveOrder should be `148451 - 70000 = 78451` (see the note [above](#result) regarding gas usage from routers)

-This is assuming, that the code in this test hits the worst case.
-However, looking at core runs that is not entirely the case:
+It's worth mentioning as well that there is a slightly more expensive path going through Mangrove core, which should be taken into account:
 * `19675` is the comparable case for core (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L27))
-* `22841` would be if an offer existed in the same bin as the reposted offer (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L28))
+* `22841` is the more expensive path, which would be if an offer existed in the same bin as the reposted offer (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L28))

-The difference is just above 3000, so we add that and round up to get 82000.
-This is then used in MangroveOrderDeployer.
+The difference between the two is just above `3000`, hence we add that and round up to get an optimum `gasreq` of `82000` for MangroveOrder.

-Note that for instance for polygon with WETH/DAI the numbers are lower due to the A/B test tokens being expensive contracts, so it should cover that, especially with optimization.

-In addition, wrt density then gasbase is 271276 (c.f. test/strategies/CoreOfferGasbase.gasreq.t.sol:OfferGasBaseTest_Generic_A_B:test_gasbase_to_empty_book_base_quote_success())

 ### Kandel

+#### Standard Kandel

+Here, we will calculate the optimum `gasreq` to use the [Kandel](/docs/general/kandel/README.md) strategy:

+* Kandel's most expensive case is `121413` (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L21))

+Similarly to [MangroveOrder](#mangroveorder), there is a more expensive path going through Mangrove core to be taken into account:
+* `44339` is the comparable case for core (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L23))
+* `45090` is the more expensive path, if another offer existed on the dual offer's bin (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L24))
+* The difference is below `1000`.

+Similarly for the primary offer:
+* `19675` is the comparable case for core (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L27))
+* `22841` is the more expensive path, if an offer existed in the same bin as the reposted offer (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L28))
+* The difference is just above `3000`, so we add both (`4000`) and round it up to get `126000`.

+#### Kandel-Aave

+With [Kandel-Aave](/docs/general/kandel/details-on-strats/details-on-strats.md), the Strategy reserve (Unallocated and Published liquidity) is deposited on Aave:

+* The most expensive case is `624677` (see [here](https://github.com/mangrovedao/mangrove-strats/blob/350223c0c9766b526d4883fab5f4f904382878c4/test/strategies/kandel/Kandel.gasreq.t.sol#L33-L34))
+* However, that is with a specific pair of tokens, so it's not an upper bound.
+* With the additional `4000` previously calculated and some rounding up, we amount to `629000`.